-If needed you can configure zANTI to send email reports of all the devices and data it collects at regular intervals, although you can install zANTI on non-rooted devices, but you need to have a rooted device to make use of all the power and features provided by the zANTI Android app.
+If needed you can configure zANTI to send email reports of all the devices and data it collects at regular intervals, although you can install zANTI on non-rooted devices, you need to have a rooted device to make use of all the power and features provided by the zANTI Android app.

-Since the application comes packaged with the Metasploit Framework you can discover security vulnerabilities of the system or associated gadgets, create shell consoles and adjust exploit settings for better control to work with cSploit your device needs to be rooted, have super-user and busybox installed.
+Since the application comes packaged with the Metasploit Framework you can discover security vulnerabilities of the system or associated gadgets, create shell consoles and adjust exploit settings for better control to work with exploiting your device needs to be rooted, have super-user and busy box installed.

-By using Hackode you can scan and find device, all Network vulnerabilities, along with that the app also has built-in networking tools like ping, DNS lookup, traceroute, DNS diagnosis, exploit monitoring and security feed.
+By using Hackode you can scan and find the device, all Network vulnerabilities, along with that the app also has built-in networking tools like ping, DNS lookup, traceroute, DNS diagnosis, exploit monitoring, and security feed.

-Network Mapper is very powerful tool that utilizes the broadly used Nmap scanner on back end to map and scan the associated networks once you introduce the Network Mapper application from Playstore, it will automatically download and install the required Nmap binaries from the internet and provide you with an easy-to-use GUI to perform scans using the network mapper.
+Network Mapper is a very powerful tool that utilizes the broadly used Nmap scanner on the back end to map and scan the associated networks once you introduce the Network Mapper application from Playstore, it will automatically download and install the required Nmap binaries from the internet and provide you with an easy-to-use GUI to perform scans using the network mapper.

 That’s why it will work equally on both rooted and non-rooted devices.
-The good thing about tPacketCapture app is that, it stores all the captured data in a pcap file, so that you can use powerful desktop tools like Wireshark for more detailed analysis.
+The good thing about tPacket Capture app is that it stores all the captured data in a pcap file so that you can use powerful desktop tools like Wireshark for more detailed analysis.